xavierbrt/xavierbrt.github.io/_posts/2020-01-24-deploy-distributed-system-AWS.markdown

 An important step was to choose the database management system, based on the constraints of the project and the characteristics of the systems that we know.

+We detail the use of this infrastructure in [this article](https://xavierbrt.github.io/process-data-cloud-system/).

 You can see the complete code and project explanations on the [GitHub repository of the project](https://github.com/xavierbrt/telecom-projet-nosql).